FTC-Robotics3738/Documentation/Github Basics.md

   - Remote, also called `Origin`, is what Github has online that everyone can see
 - Commit
   - You can think of a commit like a package that holds all changes you add to it when you are ready
-  - You have to add a message to a commit to finalize it
+  - You have to add a message to a commit to finalize it that a 72 character maximum summary of the change
+    - Try to be descriptive with few words, things like `Quick Fix` doesn't tell people much, but something like `Corrected Left Turn Method` tells a lot more
 - Push
   - A push occurs when you have at least 1 `commit` ready and it will send it to the branch you are on (assuming you have permissions to push to it!)
   - Assuming I set things up correctly, you should not be able to push to `Main` branches, but you can push to your own branches